25356

 Antonia Bolingbroke-Kent is a record-breaking, award winning adventurer, writer and broadcaster specialising in telling environmental and humanitarian stories from remote parts of the world.

-Prior to 2018, Antonia Bolingbroke-Kent worked as a freelance television producer, having worked on BBC’s World’s Most Dangerous Roads, ITV’s Tom Hardy’s Poaching Wars, Joanna Lumley’s India and Joanna Lumley’s Silk Road Adventure.
+Prior to 2018, Antonia Bolingbroke-Kent worked as a freelance television producer, having worked on BBC’s World’s Most Dangerous Roads, ITV’s Tom Hardy’s Poaching Wars, Joanna Lumley’s India, and Joanna Lumley’s Silk Road Adventure.

-Antonia has delivered over 100 talks – including at the Royal Geographical Society, the Financial Times Festival, the Kendal Mountain Festival and the Cheltenham Festival – where she recounts tales of her unique travels and adventures.
+Antonia has delivered over 100 talks –Â including at the Royal Geographical Society, the Financial Times Festival, the Kendal Mountain Festival and the Cheltenham Festival – where she recounts tales of her unique travels and adventures.

 Antonia is also the co-founder and director of the travel company Silk Road Adventures.

 In 2013 Antonia took a trip through Vietnam, Laos and Cambodia following the remains of the Ho Chi Minh Trail through Vietnam, a journey she took on a Honda Cub motorcycle.
 This was her first major solo adventure.
-She published her book recounting the journey A Short Ride in the Jungle the following year.
+She published her book recounting the journey, A Short Ride in the Jungle, the following year.

 In 2005 drove an auto rickshaw from Bangkok to Brighton with her friend Jo Huxster.
 Their 98-day, 12,561 mile journey took them across 12 countries, including China, Kazakhstan and Russia.
 The successful trip raised £50,000 for the mental health charity MIND and broke the Guinness World Record for the longest ever journey by auto-rickshaw.